nasuni-labs/nasuni-mcp-desktop/README.md

 #### Parameters for manual install

-- SERVER_PATH - it is the absolute path to the folder where this code is installed.
+- SERVER_PATH - Required.
+Absolute path to the folder where this code is installed.
-- FILE_SYSTEM_PATH - The path to the mounted SMB share on the local file system.
-Required.
-It is the local file system absolute path.
-On Windows, this is typically in the form of `\\server\share` or `Z:\`.
+- FILE_SYSTEM_PATH - Required.
+Path to the mounted SMB share on the local machine.
+On Windows this is typically `\\server\share` or a mapped drive like `Z:\`.
-- MAX_SCAN_ITEMS - The maximum number of items to scan in the SMB share.
-Optional.
-Default is 1000.
-If a folder has more than 1000 items (files/subfolders), only the first 1000 will be returned.
+- MAX_SCAN_ITEMS - Optional.
+Maximum number of items to scan in a folder.
+Default: 1000.
+If a folder contains more than this number of items (files/subfolders), only the first N are returned.
-- MAX_RETURN_FILE_SIZE - The maximum size of a file to return from the SMB share.
-Optional.
-Default is 1048576 (1MB).
-Files bigger this size will not be read by this tool.
+- MAX_RETURN_FILE_SIZE - Optional.
+Maximum size of any data the server will return to the client.
+Default: 1,048,576 bytes (≈1 MB).
+Items larger than this will not be returned.
-- MAX_READ_FILE_SIZE - The maximum size of a file to read from the SMB share.
-Optional.
-Default is 20048576 (20MB).
-Files bigger this size will not be read by this tool.
+- MAX_READ_FILE_SIZE - Optional.
+Maximum size of any file the server will read from the SMB share.
+Default: 20,048,576 bytes (≈20 MB).
+Files larger than this will not be read.
-- LOG_DESTINATION - The destination for log output.
-Optional.
-Default is empty meaning no logging.
-If a valid file path is provided then logs will be output there.
+- LOG_DESTINATION - Optional.
+Where logs are written.
+Default: empty (no logging).
+If a valid file path is provided, logs are written to that file; otherwise logs are written to the console.

-`MAX_RETURN_FILE_SIZE` vs `MAX_READ_FILE_SIZE`: The difference is visible and affects only for tools that can convert a file contents (image_file_contents and file_file_contents_as_text).
-MAX_READ_FILE_SIZE allows to control maximum size of the original file.
-And `MAX_RETURN_FILE_SIZE` controls the maximum size of the file that can be returned by the server after processing.

-Example: cat.png has the size 2048KB.
-AI agent uses the tool `image_file_contents` with the argument thumb_width=512 (the image must be converted to a thumbnail with 512 pixels width).
-- If `MAX_READ_FILE_SIZE` is set to 1024KB then the original file can not be read.
-Error will be returned.
-- If `MAX_READ_FILE_SIZE` is set to 4096KB then the original file can be read.
-Then the server will create the thumbnail and compare the thumbnail size to `MAX_RETURN_FILE_SIZE`.
-If the thumbnail size is less than `MAX_RETURN_FILE_SIZE`, the thumbnail will be returned.
-If the thumbnail size is greater than `MAX_RETURN_FILE_SIZE`, an error will be returned.
+`MAX_RETURN_FILE_SIZE` vs `MAX_READ_FILE_SIZE` - These limits serve different purposes:
+* MAX_READ_FILE_SIZE caps the size of the original file the server will load for processing (e.g., thumbnail generation, text extraction).
+* MAX_RETURN_FILE_SIZE caps the size of the output the server will send back after processing (e.g., a thumbnail or extracted text).

+Example
+cat.png is 2,048 KB.
+An AI agent calls image_file_contents with thumb_width=512 (generate a 512-px-wide thumbnail).
+* If `MAX_READ_FILE_SIZE` = 1,024 KB, the original file is too large to read → error.
+* If `MAX_READ_FILE_SIZE` = 4,096 KB, the server reads the file, creates the thumbnail, and then compares the thumbnail’s size to `MAX_RETURN_FILE_SIZE`:
+	* If the thumbnail size ≤ `MAX_RETURN_FILE_SIZE` → the thumbnail is returned.
+	* If the thumbnail size > `MAX_RETURN_FILE_SIZE` → error.

 ---

 ## Supported Tools

-The following tools are available in this Solution:
+All paths are relative to the configured root (`FILE_SYSTEM_PATH`) and use / as the separator.

 1. **folder_contents(path: str = "") -> FolderContents**
 	- **Arguments:** `path` (str, optional)